Thomas Eakins Head of the Schuylkill Regatta

 An exciting, two-day race that draws fans from around the world

-Enjoy a great fall weekend in Fairmount Park and take in a picturesque fall regatta.
-The 2.75-mile race is one of the major head race regattas during the fall rowing season.
+Enjoy a great fall weekend in Fairmount Park and take in a picturesque fall regatta at the Thomas Eakins Head of the Schuylkill Regatta, one of the major head race regattas during the fall rowing season.

-For more information about the Thomas Eakins Head of the Schuylkill Regatta, click the button below.
+For more information on the Thomas Eakins Head of the Schuylkill Regatta, click the button below.